Family Homes

 4. The Cushion

-The inflatable cushion for ANTILOP is a great addition to the chair — particularly if you’re using it for a small 6-month-old who might otherwise slide around in the seat.
+An inflatable cushion for ANTILOP is a great addition to the chair — particularly if you’re using it for a small 6-month-old who might otherwise slide around in the seat.
+IKEA sells a few cushion and cover options, but if the colorways don’t tickle your fancy, there is a world of (wipeable!) designs to pick from.

-IKEA sells two cover options, but if neither yellow & grey nor blue & red tickle your fancy, there is a world of (wipeable!) designs to pick from on Etsy.
-I chose a sage green and white one like this.
-This suits my kitchen decor, but obviously, you should choose colors that speak to your own tastes.
+I chose a sage green and white one which suits my kitchen decor, but obviously, you should choose colors that speak to your own tastes.
 You could even get a range to swap and change with the seasons!

 Cubby: Eat.
 Live.
 Play.
 Families Together at Home.